Sheep station: Management and operation

 Where the climate and vegetation allow, especially north of the dog fence, cattle stations are similar but run beef cattle rather than sheep.
 Some properties are not exclusively sheep or cattle stations but may have a mix of cattle, sheep, cropping and even goats which makes the owner less vulnerable to changes in wool or beef prices.

 Management practices vary according to the location of the station and the season being experienced.
 For instance, drought necessitates decisions concerning the sale of stock or provision of supplementary feeding.

 Routine procedures include supervising crutching, mating, shearing, treating for ticks, lice and maggots (if necessary), lambing and lamb marking.
 Lambs are weaned at about five months of age.
 Drenching for internal parasites is an important routine on a sheep station.

 Other activities include ram buying and classing the sheep in order to determine the inferior types that are to be culled.

 Crops and pastures are often also grown to provide additional feed for the sheep, especially those that will be raised and sold as prime lambs.
 Fences require regular inspections to locate and repair any damage that has been found.
 Sheep breeders may also need to undertake predatory animal control if crows, dingos or foxes are likely to be a problem.

 Terminology

 The term "sheep run" was commonly used during the early settlement period to describe an unfenced tract of land operated by squatters, later used of a large station property, fenced or unfenced.

 For administrative purposes, many stations exist on pastoral leases, but in state government jurisdictions they are increasingly known as stations.

 The term "playing for sheep stations" is used to denote a large or serious game, usually in the expression "we're not playing for sheep stations".

 Examples

-Rawlinna Station in Western Australia is the largest sheep station in Australia.
+Rawlinna Station in Western Australia is the largest sheep station in Australia, covering about 10,117 square kilometres (3,906 sq mi) or 2.5 million acres.

 Walter Peak is a notable old sheep station that was founded in 1860 on the south shore of Lake Wakatipu, South Island, New Zealand.
 It is 13 km across Lake Wakatipu from Queenstown, 40 minutes steaming time on the historic TSS Earnslaw steamship.